Kontowicz/Kontowicz.github.io/_posts/2020-09-06-Postbook-part-2.md

 ![Cookie](/assets/postbook/flag6/post_id.png)

 Just change it, it is an md5 hash.
-More about that case is write in flag 5.
+More about that case is written in flag 5.
 That task is very similar to previous.

 ![Flag](/assets/postbook/flag6/flag.png)